Nithyashree-suresh/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction

-This repository contains a detailed analysis of a bank customer dataset to predict customer churn.
+This repository contains a detailed analysis of a bank customer dataset from Kaggle to predict customer churn at a particular Bank.
 The project focuses on exploring various factors contributing to churn and developing predictive models using classification algorithms.
 Here I have also applied GridSearchCV to find the best hyperparameters for the models.

 Project Overview: